jdavidc123/Mouse-Gesture-Browser-Extension/README.md

 # Mouse Gesture Browser Extension
-Made this coz I'm lazy lmfao
+Made this coz I'm a lazy f*ck lmfao
 ## How it works
 - Dragging **up**: Search Google for the highlighted text.
 - Dragging **down**: Browse images related to the highlighted text.